 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

 The student will review The Heart of Worship by Matt Redman.
 The student will also interact with the core thesis of the book, highlighting the strengths and the weakness of the author’s presentation.
 Finally, the student should conclude with the practical applications of this text.
 The Book Review should be 3–5 pages and is due by 11:59 p.m.
-(ET) on Monday of Module/Week 6.
+(ET) on Monday of Module 6: Week 6.

-The student will develop a Bible study manual for worship leaders that applies the worship model for 21st century ministry.
+The student will develop a study manual for worship leaders that applies the worship model for 21st century ministry.
 The project will be 10–15 pages and will be written in a chapter-by-chapter format.
 It should have a title page, a table of contents, and be documented with footnotes and a complete bibliography.
 The Final Project is due by 11:59 p.m.
-(ET) on Friday of Module/Week 8.
+(ET) on Monday of Module 7: Week 7.

-The student will complete an open-book/open-notes exam covering the material of the first 7 modules/weeks.
+The student will complete an open-book/open-notes exam covering all of the course material.
 The exam must be completed in a 2-hour period and will consist of 50 true/false and multiple-choice questions.
 The Exam will be due by 11:59 p.m.
-(ET) on Monday of Module/Week 7.
+(ET) on Friday of Module 8: Week 8.